isabella232/Bitcamp-Serverless/week3/homework/issues/htmlpage.md

 From the top, you should have a title.
 You can do this using a `<h3>` tag and a simple wrapper to center the text.
 Then you should have your main "container".
 A container is a div that includes everything within a certain area.
 It makes it easier to center and stylize everything.
 Next, you should have a `<form>` tag that takes in a image (make sure to reference an ID and `onsubmit = ""` so we can later link it with some JavaScript).
 Inside of the form, create a `<input>` tag that takes in an image.
+Then create an image output div so the user can see the image the uploadede.
 Afterwards, we also need to add a few output div(s) so we can display the image's emotion data and user's recommended song(s).
 We can do this by creating empty div(s) with some given ID.
 Oh also, a submit button would also be helpful...